krxm107/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">
 ℹ️ **Info:**
 The find_person command is identical to the find_club command in its usage, the only difference being that it searches for people rather than clubs.
-Hence, you may refer to the find_club command above for detailed guidance on its usage.
+Hence, you may refer to the find_club command below for detailed guidance on its usage.
 </div>